 7. Screening material.
-Screening materials for films accepted for NZIFF must be available to reach New Zealand by June 23 unless other arrangements have been made with the organisers.
+Screening materials for films accepted for NZIFF must be available to reach New Zealand by 1 July 2024 unless other arrangements have been made with the organisers.

 9. Censorship.
 With the exception of some documentaries, all films screened in NZIFF must be classified by New Zealand film censorship authorities.
 NZIFF will meet all censorship charges and associated costs.
-The censor has only once requested cuts to any film submitted by NZIFF since 1976.
+Since 1976, the censor has only once requested cuts to any film submitted by NZIFF.
 In the unlikely event of any such request from the censor in the future, the final decision will rest with the filmmaker or the filmmaker’s nominated representative who will be given the opportunity to withdraw the film from NZIFF.
 If your film has been approved by the Films Censorship Board of Australia (M or lower) or by the British Board of Film Classification (12 or lower) it will probably be spared examination by censorship authorities in New Zealand.
 If your film is invited and falls into this category we will request a photocopy of the classification certificate.

-12. Scheduling.
+11. Scheduling.
 The films will be shown in the order decided by NZIFF.
 No film will be shown more than four times in any city without the permission of the entrant.

-13. Sales.
+12. Sales.
 When requested by the entrant, NZIFF will endeavour to introduce a film to prospective buyers in New Zealand.
 NZIFF will act only as liaison, charging no fee and taking no direct responsibility for any subsequent dealings between seller and buyer.

-15. NZIFF can be contacted at:
+14. NZIFF can be contacted at: